Visualizing LFP Responses to Stimuli#

 Extracting Stimulus Times#

 First, you must take a stimulus table from your stimulus file.
 Since your stimulus table will be unique to your experiment, you’ll have to use some ingenuity to extract the timestamps that are of interest to you.
-Below, the names of various stimulus tables.
+Below are the names of various stimulus tables.
 Set stim_name to be the name that contains the associated stimulus table you want.
 You can see that the stimulus table contains the start_time of each stimulus event.
 In the cell below that’s commented select start times from table that fit certain criteria here, you should write code to iterate through this table and get all the start times from the rows that contain an the important stimulus you’re interested in.
 The output should be a list of timestamps.

 stim_nwb.intervals.keys()